XyLearningProgramming/Animated-BFS-Dijkstra-A-star-in-Unity/README.md

 The pathfinding begins with a glowing start gate.
 Higher ground means larger cost to get there.
 All cells are covered with forest.
 Exploration team builds tents when they first reaches a cell ("open-list").
 Then cell already explored are filled with house ("close-list").
 Finally, rail tracks is built on the best path found and our train goes to the destination glowing red light.

-When first learned these algorithm, I always want to have a direct and appealing visualization of them.
-Today, I did that myself.
+When first learned these algorithm, I always want to have a direct and appealing visualization of them, which I found rare.
+So I made one.
 Anyone is welcome to download and play with it in Unity.

 Here are some classical scenes I pre-made in the project to show differences between these algorithms.